MichMATYCwebsite/MichMATYC/content/awards/scholarships/index.md

 title = "Karen Sharp Student Scholarship Award"

 +++
 Established in 2000 by the MichMATYC Executive Board, the Student Scholarship Award recognizes an outstanding mathematics student each academic year.
-Beginning in 2012, the scholarship was named in honor of Karen Sharp, who had a fundamental role in the founding of our organization.<br>
+Beginning in 2012, the scholarship was named in honor of Karen Sharp, who had a fundamental role in the founding of our organization.<br><br>

-2019-2020 Application deadline: **May 31, 2020**
+**Application Information**
+Deadline: May 31, 2020
 [Scholarship Application Form](https://bit.ly/michmatycscholarship)<br><br>

 **Contact Information**:<br/>